rvennam/istio-roks-101/workshop/exercise-2/README.md

 ## Deploying the Red Hat OpenShift Service Mesh control plane

+The operator uses a `ServiceMeshControlPlane` resource to determine how to install Istio and what components you want.
+Let's create that resource now.

 1. Create a new project by going to **Home** -> **Projects** -> **Create Project**
 2. Enter `istio-system` in the **Name** and click **Create**
 3. Navigate to **Operators** -> **Installed Operators**